Residence Hall Information & Policies

 College Furnishings

-College-owned furniture and accessories may not be removed from the room or from common areas for use in a personal space.
+College-owned furniture, accessories, and appliances may not be removed from the room or from common areas for use in a personal space.
 Students will be billed for the return of the furniture to the common area.
 Residents will be billed for furniture and accessories that are damaged or missing from their original location (unless noted as missing or with pre-existing damage on Room Condition Report at check-in).
 Writing, painting, or drawing on residential area furniture, walls, doors, floors and ceilings is prohibited.
 Wall mounts (such as those for TVs) are prohibited.
-Non-College furniture and accessories must be removed from rooms prior to checkout and disposed of properly.
+Non-College furniture, accessories, and appliances must be removed from rooms prior to checkout and disposed of properly.
 If items are not removed, the College will assess a minimum removal fee of $25.
-Students are prohibited from storing personal belongings (including furniture) outside of their room/suite/apartment/house, such as in lounges, hallways, and breezeways.
+Students are prohibited from storing personal belongings (including furniture) outside of their room/ suite/apartment/house, such as in lounges, hallways, and breezeways.
 Window screens are not to be removed except in an emergency.
 Students cannot alter, repair, or paint their residence hall rooms.

 Unless the space is necessary for a documented medical reason, additional unused college-issued furniture pieces may not be removed from a residence hall space, even in cases where a single occupancy room is set up as a double.
 Such requests would be made through the Accessibility Resource Center.